colin-mccarthy/vault_kind_arm/k8s/exercises/00_set_up.md

 ### Set up:

-exec into the vault container
+Exec into the vault container

 `kubectl -n vault exec -it vault-0 -- sh`